Seeking a Friend for the End of the World poster

 The inciting incident occurs at 12 minutes when Dodge meets his neighbor Penny for the first time on the fire escape.
 She gives him letters that were misdelivered to her apartment - including letters from "Olivia," his high school sweetheart.
 This introduces both the relationship that will transform him and the quest that will drive the narrative..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This reveals the protagonist's commitment to Dodge makes an active choice: he offers to take Penny to someone with a plane who can get her to England if she helps him find Olivia.
+This shows the protagonist's commitment to Dodge makes an active choice: he offers to take Penny to someone with a plane who can get her to England if she helps him find Olivia.
 They leave together on a road trip, abandoning the safety of home for an uncertain journey.
 This is Dodge's first proactive decision in the film., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: Dodge and Penny sleep together for the first time.
+Notably, this crucial beat False victory: Dodge and Penny sleep together for the first time.
 They've found connection and intimacy.
 Stakes raise as they realize they're falling in love, but Dodge is still committed to reuniting Penny with her family and himself with Olivia - the "plan" that now feels wrong., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (72% through) represents the emotional nadir.
 Here, Dodge puts Penny on the plane to England while she sleeps, sacrificing their time together so she can see her family.
 When she wakes up mid-flight and realizes what he's done, she's devastated.
 Dodge returns home alone, having lost the one person who mattered.
-Death of the relationship and hope., reveals the protagonist at their lowest point.
+Death of the relationship and hope., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 79% of the runtime.
 Synthesis moment: Penny returns to Dodge, having abandoned the flight home.
 Both have chosen connection over their original goals.
 Dodge finally understands that meaning comes from being present with someone you love, not chasing the past or future.
 They reunite with hours left to live., demonstrating the transformation achieved throughout the journey.